-- 382 | It is recommended This white paper suggests to take taking into consideration the following aspects 383 of standardization: - 384 1.
-Technical and technological aspect - 385 The main objective of standardization in this area is facilitating technical interoperability within the - 386 transboundary trusted environment.
-This should cover all technical aspects that necessarily impact - functional and security interoperability like documents and data formats, communication protocols, - format and protocol conversions, technical interfaces, the equivalence of the assurance (security) - 389 level of technical components, etc. - 390 2.
-Organizational aspect - 391 The main objective of standardization in this area is supporting a level of trust between domains - 392 being sufficient for a mutual recognition (legalisation) of electronic documents and data, which are - issued in different domains (jurisdictions).
-This includes, but is not limited to, procedures in respect - 394 of performing conformity audits of trust service providers by independent conformity assessment - bodies, of accrediting these conformity assessment bodies, of mutual "peer-to-peer" audits between - 396 the members of the CTI International Coordination Council, objects and areas subjected to the audits - 397 and the applicable audit criteria. - 398 The specified aspects should be considered as applied to different levels of qualification of trust - 399 services.
-If a trust service with a lower level of qualification interacts with a trust service with a higher - 400 level of qualification, the whole level of qualification of the interaction between both trust services - 401 will be at most equal to the lower level of qualification.
+- This white paper suggests taking into consideration the following aspects of standardization: - 336 1.
+Technical and technological aspect - 337 The main objective of standardization in this area is facilitating technical interoperability within the - transboundary trusted environment.
+This should cover all technical aspects that necessarily impact - functional and security interoperability like documents and data formats, communication protocols, - 340 format and protocol conversions, technical interfaces, the equivalence of the assurance (security) - 341 level of technical components, etc. - 342 2.
+Organizational aspect - 343 The main objective of standardization in this area is supporting a level of trust between domains - being sufficient for a mutual recognition (legalisation) of electronic documents and data, which are - issued in different domains (jurisdictions).
+This includes, but is not limited to, procedures in respect - of performing conformity audits of trust service providers by independent conformity assessment - bodies, of accrediting these conformity assessment bodies, of mutual "peer-to-peer" audits between - the members of the CTI Coordination Council, objects and areas subjected to the audits and the - 349 applicable audit criteria. - 350 The specified aspects should be considered as applied to different levels of qualification of trust - 351 services.
+If a trust service with a lower level of qualification interacts with a trust service with a higher - 352 level of qualification, the whole level of qualification of the interaction between both trust services - will be at most equal to the lower level of qualification.

-402 Annex I - Glossary
+354 Annex I - Glossary

-- 403 Italic face tags the terms defined for the purposes of this white paper in the current Recommendation. - 404 For the purposes of this document paper the following terms apply:
+- 355 Italic face tags the terms defined for the purposes of this white paper. - 356 For the purposes of this paper the following terms apply:

-405 Common Trust Infrastructure (CTI)
+357 Common Trust Infrastructure (CTI)